arifmahmudrana/py-scripts/README.md

 ### 🖼️📄 [`pdf_image_overlay`](./pdf_image_overlay)

-Render a PDF page to an image and overlay another image at specified coordinates.
+Render a PDF page to an image, overlay another image at specified coordinates, and write the result back to a PDF.
 🔗 [Project Documentation](./pdf_image_overlay/README.md)

 **Example config (`config.yaml`):**